 Just above Jhinudanda lies the Chomrong village, occupied majorly by the Gurung people.
-Chomrong village offers a spectacular view of some high peaks like Annapurna III, Annapurna south, Hiuchuli, and Machhapuchhre.
+Chomrong village offers a spectacular view of some high peaks like Annapurna III, Annapurna South, Hiuchuli, and Machhapuchhre.
 Annapurna region.
 Do not miss the morning view.
 Witness a magnificent sunrise view in the morning from Chomrong village.

 Chomrong village, an astonishing village to explore during your trek to Annapurna Base Camp (ABC), is surrounded by dense rhododendron forest.
-You will encounter small bridges, rivers, temples along the trekking trail.
+You will encounter small bridges, rivers, and temples along the trekking trail.
 You can accommodate yourself in a fine lodge or choose a homestay to explore the traditional lifestyle.
 The local people of Chomrong village prepare some delicious ethnic food that you must try during your visit.

-An exciting village to pave your way that resides near Kathmandu valley is Daman.
+An exciting village to pave your way that resides near Kathmandu Valley is Daman.
 The village of Daman is situated in the Makwanpur district and is a popular hill station in Nepal.

-Only 3 to 4 hrs drive from Kathmandu is enough to reach Daman, which is located at an altitude of 2,400m.
+Only a 3 to 4 hrs drive from Kathmandu is enough to reach Daman, which is located at an altitude of 2,400m.
 Travelers often choose Daman as their holiday destination that can be visited in a short time.